Muskan, Natalia: Symbol Of Hope, Resilience

 Acid attack survivors in Nepal and Colombia have advocated against retaliation, urging fellow survivors to embrace openness and dignity.
 They said, “We are neither culprits nor victims; there is no need to hide scars.
 Speak openly and live with dignity.”
 Natalia Ponce de Leon of Colombia stresses the importance of societal acceptance, saying, “Let’s create a society where acid survivors are treated equally and with respect.”
 Their message promotes an environment where survivors can unite confidently without fear of discrimination.

 Muskan Khatun, 18, and Natalia Ponce de Leon, 43, met in Kathmandu recently.
 Despite their geographical differences, they were brought together by their same fate.
 Muskan, with half of her face and 55 per cent of her body disfigured by acid burns, and Natalia, whose entire face and other body parts bore the scars of a vicious attack, embraced each other in a tearful meeting that resonated with profound empathy.
-Their encounter, arranged by an non-profit organization, the ReSurge International and the American Embassy in Nepal, symbolised resilience and solidarity in the face of unimaginable adversity.
+Their encounter, arranged by the non-profit organization, ReSurge International, and supported by the American Embassy in Nepal and ReSurge International, symbolized resilience and solidarity in the face of unimaginable adversity.
 Reflecting on their meeting, Natalia praised Muskan’s resilience, saying, “Muskan is very young, but she has a strong mentality.”
 She expressed a sincere desire to bring Muskan to Colombia, aiming to uplift spirits among acid attack survivors there and foster international solidarity.

 Sweet experience